Dark Empire: Publication history

 The Dark Empire I story was originally developed by Tom Veitch and Cam Kennedy for Marvel Comics.
 Veitch and Kennedy were approached by Lucasfilm based on their success with The Light and Darkness War.
 After difficulties with Marvel, the project was picked up by Dark Horse Comics.
 According to Veitch, he pitched franchise creator George Lucas the idea of a different character wearing Darth Vader's armor, which Lucas rejected but said he would allow Palpatine's return, as well as his use of a clone body.
-Somewhat contrarily, according to Lucasfilm's director of publishing, Lucas had little involvement with story development and after reading the trilogy stated that Palpatine would never have been cloned.
+However, Star Wars Insider's series of retrospectives on the creation of the series in 2015 clarified that Veitch's editorial contact throughout the development of the series was Lucy Autrey Wilson.
+This was further illuminated in 2022, when Wilson spoke about the development of the series, saying: "Tom Veitch, the story he wrote...
+You know, we were kind of letting people do what they wanted then.
+He wrote his story.
+I didn't ask George anything."

 Dark Empire I was a six-issue limited series published bimonthly in 1991 and 1992.
 Dark Empire II was also a six-issue limited series published from 1994 to 1995.
 The final installment, Empire's End, was a two-issue limited series published in 1995.
 The trilogy is set after Timothy Zahn's Thrawn trilogy, which was published from 1991 to 1993.

 The individual comic issues each feature several pages of prose "endnotes" that provide additional background for the story, such as contextualizing Palpatine's goals and worldview through excerpts of encyclopedic volumes called the Dark Side Compendium written from his in-universe perspective.